Discover the Fascinating Stories of Alexandria’s Historic St. Paul’s Cemetery

 Following the war, the Johnstons returned to 806 Prince Street, where they resided until their passing.
 He died February 27, 1887; she died August 2, 1884.

 In 1884, the building assumed a new purpose as the headquarters for the Robert E. Lee Camp of Confederate Veterans.
-It stands as the Robert E. Lee Camp Hall Museum, overseen by the Mary Custis Lee-17th Virginia Regiment Chapter #7 of the United Daughters of the Confederacy.
+It is the Robert E. Lee Camp Hall Museum, overseen by the Mary Custis Lee-17th Virginia Regiment Chapter #7 of the United Daughters of the Confederacy.

 Rev. JAMES T. JOHNSTON